 Ease of use and customization

-Intelligent lighting systems offer ease of use and total customization.
+Smart lighting systems offer ease of use and total customization.
 Users can control lighting remotely via mobile applications, adjust light color and intensity, and create lighting scenarios tailored to their needs.
 The Philips Hue system allows users to control their lights via a smartphone app, changing colors and adjusting light intensity according to their preferences.

 Improved safety